thatmabd/cliops/README.md

 # cliops - Command Line Interface for Prompt Optimization

-1- Install cliops
+1- Install cliops in your terminal.

-pip install cliops

-2- Open your project inside any IDE
+2- Open your project inside any IDE or Navigate to your project cd your-awesome-project.

-Or

-2- Navigate to your project
-cd your-awesome-project

-3- Start optimizing with cliops.

-4- For any quick optimization just say / cliops and your prompt between two "" cliops "your main prompt"
+3- Start optimizing with cliops by just saying; cliops and your prompt between two "" cliops "your main prompt"

 A powerful CLI tool for structured, pattern-based prompt optimization and state management.